si3nloong/sqlike/README.md

 - Offset based pagination (but you may achieve this by using `Limit` and `Offset`)
 - Eager loading (we want to avoid magic function, you should handle this by your own using goroutines)
-- Join (eg. left join, outer join, inner join), join clause is consider as toxic query, you should alway find your record using primary key
 - Left wildcard search using Like is not allow but you may use `expr.Raw` to bypass it
 - Bidirectional sorting is not allow except **MySQL 8.0** and above